◷ Reading Time: 16 minutes

 Validate the car using an Input Validation Logic file.

-Using an IRD, define the high theft probability depending on the model, city and the country in which the car is being used.
+Use an Information Requirements Diagram to define the High Theft Probability depending on the model, city and the country in which the car is being used.

-Using a DRD, calculate the car insurance premium
+Use a Decision Requirements Diagram to calculate the car insurance premium.

-Decision tables were used to define the rules.
+Decision tables are used to define the rules.

-Natural Language files were also used when defining the rules.
+Natural Language files were also used for defining the rules.

 How to run the project